lambrospetrou/lambrospetrou.github.io/_posts/2016-04-25-yet-another-spito-rewrite-aws/2016-04-25-yet-another-spito-rewrite-aws.md

 url: yet-another-spito-rewrite-aws
 ---

-Finally, I found some time to re-write my URL shortener, pastebin-like service, yet once again :)
+Finally, I found some time to re-write my super-duper URL shortener yet once again :)

 As part of my preparation for the [AWS Certifications](https://aws.amazon.com/certification/) I plan on taking, I wanted to make an architectural re-design of **Spi.to** completely cloud-based on AWS.
 Last weekend, I finally convinced myself to stop watching shows on [Amazon Video](https://www.amazon.co.uk/av) and did it.